Check for Leaks

 It should look similar to this and in the top right corner (MS2/3 variants).

 Have a friend crank the car while you check the pulley with a timing light.
 The timing light should hit on 10° precisely.
 If not make small adjustments to the #1 Tooth Angle.
 If timing is retarded (8° on pulley) Lower #1 tooth angle.
 If you are advanced (12° at the pulley) Raise #1 Tooth angle until the timing on the crank matches 10 degrees while cranking.
 It should already be fairly close, if not dead on.
-Make sure to reset the timing from fixed timing to use table once the timing is set.
+Make sure to reset the timing from 'Fixed timing' to 'Use Table' once the initial timing has been verified.

 Ready to Run?